• Menu

 A private palapa for two at Bucuti & Tara Beach Resort (Credit: Bucuti & Tara)

-While the four private cabanas on Bucuti & Tara’s pristine beachfront are reserved during the day for the guests of their penthouse suites, at night they become available to the public for a romantic dinner option.
+While the four private cabanas on Bucuti & Tara Beach Resort‘s pristine beachfront are reserved during the day for the guests, at night they become available to the public for a romantic dinner on the beach from their signature Elements restaurant.

 Flying Fishbone